Brisbane: (07) 3221 4999

 Limitation Period

-If your personal injury claim has not commenced within that 3 year limitation period, you may be prohibited from seeking compensation for your injuries sustained in the subject incident.
-There is an option to apply to the Court, seeking leave to commence your personal injury claim despite noncompliance with the 3 year limitation period, however this process is a costly exercise and not guaranteed to succeed.
+If a personal injury claim has not commenced within that 3 year limitation period, you may be prohibited from seeking compensation for your injuries sustained in the subject incident.
+There is an option to apply to the Court, seeking leave to commence a personal injury claim despite noncompliance with the 3 year limitation period, however this process is a costly exercise and not guaranteed to succeed.

 Exception: Material Fact of a Decisive Character